ryankirkman/ryankirkman.github.com/_posts/2013-08-05-digitalcolor-meter-mac-os-x-settings-for-web.md

 If you're in need of an eye dropper application in Mac OS X for web development you're in luck - [DigitalColor Meter](http://www.apple.com/osx/apps/all.html#colormeter "DigitalColor Meter") works really well.

 If you're like me, you'll find all of the options in the drop-down representing different color spaces confusing.
 For web development which one should you choose?
-The correct setting is "Display in Generic RGB":
+The correct setting is "Display native values":

 ![DigitalColor Meter Web Development Settings](/images/digitalcolor_meter_web_settings.png)